 Tanjung Puting National Park

-Tanjung Puting National Park located in the District of Kotawaringin Barat, Central Kalimantan, Indonesia.
+Tanjung Puting National Park located in the Kotawaringin Barat Regency, Central Kalimantan, Indonesia.
 This place offers you the amazing Central Borneo through superlative natural beauty, diversity of species and habitats, as well as indigenous cultural attractions.

 Nowadays, Tanjung Puting National Park is also called as the world’s capital of orangutans which has the biggest population of orangutan in the world.